nenick/AndroidAppDevelopment/Presentation/README.md

 The value for writing tests on this module is to proof the UI behavior.

+Testing UI is not easy to automate.
+Robolectric give you much support to simulate the UI but it's more complex and slower compared to other unit test styles.

+The MVP pattern should remove the test complexity.
+With this pattern you may avoid unit tests on UI implementation and focus on the behavior specified at presenter.

-There are different ways how this module may be tested and two basic ways which should be taken in combination with the other test ways.
+There are different ways how this module may be tested.

 ### Don't test it

 You could take this decision because you will check this behavior on later test steps which include more application modules or at real system tests.

-### Basic: Driving the lifecycle with robolectric
+### Driving the lifecycle with robolectric

 Robolectric supports to take an activity and start it with lifecycle methods.
 This will give you a simulated running application with headless ui.
 But you can access ui elements and invoke action on them like click buttons, check title string, etc...
 This will slow down the test execution but

+Classes with *ViewFunctionTest drive all view functionality, ignores special cases.
+Classes with *ViewTest will use lifecycle and produce alone very high coverage.

-### Basic: Just invoke methods on objects (Current)
+### Just invoke methods on objects

 Just instantiate new class object inject some mocks and invoke methods to test.
 Will be very fast but may need much time to create.
 E.g. onCreate() method will call super.onCreate() but this